Nissan 180SX: UK

 For the UK there were various trim levels but it never used GL/SL etc. that other Nissan models used.

 The early models had highback sports style seats with a fixed headrest.
 The seats, door cards and glove box were fabric in a blue and brown stripe/flecked pattern.
-It had 13 hole "tear drop" alloy wheels, which gave a lower drag coefficient than later 7 spoke wheels.
+It had 13-hole "tear drop" alloy wheels, which gave a lower drag coefficient than later 7-spoke wheels.
 The carpets were a short loop pile in grey.
 A spoiler was fitted on the back of the hatch, this has an overhang to the rear.

 On the introduction of the smooth bumper facelift Nissan also offered the "200SX Executive".
 This doesn't appear on the car at all but only on the UK vehicle Log Book.
 The Executive was a locally enhanced specification produced by the UK importer AFG.
-At launch and as tested by the press it initially had limited slip differential, leather seats (high back seats re-trimmed in UK), leather trimmed steering wheel and gear knob, headlamp washers, air conditioning, sun roof and a multi change CD player in the boot.
-Some cars that were sold as Executive arrived without sunroof so a local accessory sun roof was fitted during the upgrade.
+At launch and as tested by the press it initially had limited-slip differential, leather seats (high back seats re-trimmed in UK), leather-trimmed steering wheel and gear knob, headlamp washers, air conditioning, sunroof and a multi change CD player in the boot.
+Some cars that were sold as Executive arrived without sunroof so a local accessory sunroof was fitted during the upgrade.
 It very quickly lost the CD player and the leather seats for low back seats with adjustable head rests.
 During the period that the Executive was sold the base model was downgraded to steel wheels.
 As most cars with steel wheels have had alloy wheels fitted and the grey waffle fabric trim on seats and doors was common, it's no longer easy to tell an Executive from a base model and the log book must be checked.
 The cabin carpet was now a long "cut" pile in a pale blue.

-When the Executive was discontinued all 200SX got the 7 spoke alloys.
+When the Executive was discontinued all 200SX got the 7-spoke alloy wheels.

 Late model UK cars produced from June '93 and mainly sold in 1994 had a much higher trim level, often confused with the Executive.
 They had low back grey Leather seats, a slot CD player / radio and 3 CD storage drawers in the space below.
 The CD player also required use of a separate amplifier mounted under the CD player.
 The door and glove box trim was a suede like pale blue/grey Alcantara.
 The last European spec 200SX was made in Dec '93.
 Sales in the UK continued throughout '94.

 West Germany

 In West Germany, the Nissan 200SX was equipped with a solenoid operated variable pressure windscreen wiper, which increased the pressure on the wiper blades at speeds over 120 km/h.
 This helped prevent the blades from lifting off the screen at the high speeds expected on the Autobahn.
-In 1989, additional features were added to the Nissan 180SX in West Germany, including a low back seat, headlamp aiming control, and a limited slip differential became standard fitment.
+In 1989, additional features were added to the Nissan 180SX in West Germany, including a low back seat, headlamp aiming control, and a limited-slip differential became standard fitment.